apiobuild/docs/content/docs/apps/chopin/analyze-order/index.md

 ## Basic Tricks

 Here are some basic configurations to help you be more organized.
-Powered by Google Sheets, Chopin gives you more flexibilities to analyze your order data.
+Powered by Google Sheets and provided with raw data, Chopin gives you more flexibilities to analyze your order data.

 {{< alert icon="💡" text="You can find more formulas, functions, and formatting options in Google's official  docs →" ext-href="https://support.google.com/docs/topic/9054603" >}}